MetaMask/rpc-errors/README.md

 import { rpcErrors } from 'eth-json-rpc-errors'

-// standard JSON RPC 2.0 errors namespaced directly under errors response.error = rpcErrors.methodNotFound(optionalCustomMessage, optionalData)
+// standard JSON RPC 2.0 errors namespaced directly under errors response.error = rpcErrors.methodNotFound(
+  optionalCustomMessage, optionalData
+)

-// ETH JSON RPC errors namespaced under errors.eth response.error = rpcErrors.eth.unauthorized(optionalCustomMessage, optionalData)
+// ETH JSON RPC errors namespaced under errors.eth response.error = rpcErrors.eth.unauthorized(
+  optionalCustomMessage, optionalData
+)

 // the message can be falsy or a string
 // a falsy message will produce an error with a default message response.error = rpcErrors.eth.unauthorized(null, optionalData)

-// omitting the data argument will produce an error without a "data" property response.error = rpcErrors.eth.unauthorized(optionalCustomMessage)
+// omitting the data argument will produce an error without a
+// "data" property
+response.error = rpcErrors.eth.unauthorized(optionalCustomMessage)

 // both arguments can be omitted for almost all errors